Parrot Sanctuary Caregiver Volunteer Position

 - Prior experience in an animal rescue, zoo or conservation setting is beneficial.
 Veterinary assistant, vet-tech, or bird care and handling experience is preferred.

 - One must be physically able to regularly lift, bend, reach, kneel and stand for long periods.
-The job will have you on your feet all day and requires endurance and physical strength.
+Volunteering will have you on your feet all day and requires endurance and physical strength.

-- Must be able to work independently and collaborate with a team.
+- Must be able to work independently and collaborate with our team.

 - Must have the ability to routinely lift and carry 50 pounds to restock food.

 - Our indoor environment is extremely loud.
-Although most volunteers prefer wearing headsets or earplugs, the Bird Keeper must be able to hear when birds are in trouble and be aware of what is happening behind them.
+Although most volunteers prefer wearing headsets or earplugs, one must be able to hear when birds are in trouble and be aware of what is happening around them.

 - People with allergies may have issue with the bird dusting.

-- Willingness to work with potentially aggressive parrots.
+- Willingness to volunteer with potentially aggressive parrots.

 Birds are rewarding and work-intensive, and they need our help.